tr0nucf/oscp-8/pwk-course/lab-exercises/3.1/open-web-information-gathering-exercises.md

-# Open Web Information Gathering
+# Open Web Information Gathering Exercises

 > 1. Choose an organization and use Google to gather as much information as possible about it